kazumaki/react-calculator/README.md

 # React Calculator

-The purpose of this project is to creat a beauty and clean calculator using React.
+The purpose of this project is to create beauty and clean calculator using React.

 ## Screenshot